aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to PPT or Online App" h2="Export DOTM to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting DOTM to PPT is a common requirement for many businesses.
+DOTM is a Microsoft Word template file that is used to create documents with a consistent look and feel.
+It is used to store formatting information, such as page layout, font styles, and macros.
+PPT is a presentation file format used by Microsoft PowerPoint.
+It is used to create slideshows that can be shared with others.
+Converting DOTM to PPT allows users to create presentations from their existing DOTM templates.

+<h2>How Aspose.Total Helps for DOTM to PPT Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to PPT conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTM to PPT.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+The presentation can then be saved as a PPT file.
+This process allows users to quickly and easily convert their DOTM templates to PPT presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}